 - Check that oil and fluids are at proper levels

 - Ensure chassis is intact and not cracked

 Preparing for Accidents and Other Unfortunate Events

 It’s essential to have a plan should an accident occur.
 In the event an accident does occur, call the emergency services for your area immediately.
 Do not wait; the first hour after a trauma can mean the difference between life and death, and the shock may cause you to believe you’re uninjured when in fact you are injured.

 Once you’ve notified authorities, move your bike off the roadway if you can.
 While you’re waiting for police, you can exchange information with the other motorist (if there’s another motorist involved).

 Take pictures of the accident, including damages to your bike.
 This is especially important; regardless who is at fault.
 Pictures can help your case in the event of legal action.

 At this point, you’ll want to call your insurance company and report the accident.
 Never head out on the open road without insurance; this is illegal and it can end up costing you a fortune.
 Before any road trip, call your insurance agent and discuss your coverage.
 You may find that more than basic coverage is needed for a long trip.

 Consider insurance coverage that includes towing and rentals (in the event of an accident).
-If you’re traveling with a passenger, your motorcycle insurance should include guest passenger liability.
+If you’re travelling with a passenger, your motorcycle insurance should include guest passenger liability.
 Moreover, you can discuss the discounts that may be available to you, such as safe driver discounts, senior citizen discounts, and discounts for included safety features.